Loans

 Private Loans

 Private loans, also known as alternative loans, provide another borrowing option.
-Although the FASFA is not required, private loans may have varying interest rates and limited repayment options.
+Although the FAFSA is not required, private loans may have varying interest rates and limited repayment options.
 You should consider alternative loans as a “last resort” lending option.
+Watch What is a Private Loan?

-Illinois Central College will certify private education loan requests for any lender you choose, regardless if they appear on Credible or not.
-The lender you choose will provide you with current interest rates, processing fees, and co-signer requirements.
-The lender based on the student and co-signer’s credit worthiness determines interest rates for loans.
+Illinois Central College will certify private education loan requests for any lender you choose.
+The lender you choose will provide current interest rates, processing fees, and co-signer requirements.
+The lender determines interest rates for loans based on the student’s and co-signer’s credit.
 The Office of Financial Assistance does not endorse, recommend, or promote any lender for private loans.
-The listings shown on Credible are not preferred lender lists, nor do they represent every lender that provides private educational loans.

 Financial Aid